john29917958/john29917958.github.io/source/_posts/Learn-Coding-Write-My-First-Program-Hello-World.md

 You've already known the uses of programming languages.
 Before diving into the code, I think it's incredibly important that you understand what a program is.
 I swear to you it is going to help you tremendously in the future.
 Let me give you a perfect example.

-When you order food at a restaurant, a chef will follow a set of instructions in a recipe to make the food.
+When you order food at a restaurant, a chef will follow a set of instructions in a recipe to cook it.
 There're many control variables specified in a recipe, like temperature and time.
 To make a perfect food, the chef have to control them in the cooking process.

 Now I want you to imagine that a program is like a recipe, code is like instructions in a recipe, variables in source code are like temperature and time control variables.
 The chef? is like the computer.
 Chef "cooks" a food is like the computer "executes" a program producing outputs.
 I want you to look at an example below:
 ```javascript